geetavin464/geetavin464.github.io/_posts/2015-09-29-capistrano.md

   * Servers - name the servers and assign roles
   * When you specify a server or role on command line, while running the recipes, they are run only on that particular server
   * Purpose - To be able to run scripts/tasks on remote servers without logging in
+  * Common Error - Running cap tasks directly on the remote server rather from the gateway server

 * __Capfile__
   * Ruby script